width of bubble seal relative to window

 Your best bet in my opinion is to just buy replacement seal and ensure that it's cut to cover the full width of the track.
 In a worst case scenario, if you find that you do need that gap for whatever reason, you can always snip an inch or so off the end.
 I feel pretty confident that won't ever be necessary, though.

-A home owner from South Florida says:
+Home Owner from South Florida

 Thanks Tom!
 I have 3 rolls of your 58-135 on order, to replace all seals in house.
 I agree that the most likely cause of being too short is a poor installation by builder/contractor.